HudsWilSu/Subsynth/README.md

 ## Build/Run

+#### Windows

  > **_NOTE:_** There is a [known error](https://forum.juce.com/t/ms-visual-studio-16-9-4-compile-failed-after-vs-update/45555) in Visual Studio that produces a build error MSB3025 regarding the `\Shared Code\` directory.
 This has been fixed in the latest JUCE `develop`, but this project was based on the current `master` release.
 Standalone and VST3/AU builds are not affected.
- >
- > Additionally there are a number of C++ warnings (depending on compilier flags) related to JUCE framework/module code.
-As we cannot affect this, we simply tried to eliminate all warnings as they pertained to the code we wrote for this project.

-#### Windows
   - To build (by default Visual Studio builds all build targets):
     1. Select `Release` from the Solutions Configuration dropdown in the lower toolbar
     2. From the menu bar, navigate to Build > Build Solution